 PictureEcho (v 2.0)

 PictureEcho comes from Sorcim (Pvt) Ltd, a Pakistani company in Rawalpindi which offers a number of de-duplication and data management applications.
 PictureEcho claims to 'perform a human-like analysis of visually similar images'.
-Registration of the program cost US$39.97 per year but there is no indication of what facilities are made available by registration -the unregistered version may be limited in some fashion, but the limitations are not stated.
+Registration of the program costs US$39.97 per year but there is no indication of what facilities are made available by registration: the unregistered version may be limited in some fashion, but the limitations are not stated.

 Whilst the Exact Match option detects identical images adequately, the Similar Match provides four options, three of which group images solely the basis of the differences between times of image capture.
 Scanning with these options is very fast.
 The fourth option does not include time comparisons and appears to use some form of image analysis.
 The scanning operation is much slower.
 Results are unimpressive.